 LDOS001 was a Phase I, open label, dose escalation study of L-DOS47 in combination with standard doublet therapy of pemetrexed/carboplatin in patients with stage IV (TNM M1a and M1b) recurrent or metastatic non-squamous NSCLC.
-Patients received standard of care doses of pemetrexed [500 mg/m2] and carboplatin [AUC6], respectively, on Day 1 of a 3-week cycle, in combination with L-DOS47 (starting dose 0.59 μ g/kg), administered weekly.
+Patients received standard of care doses of pemetrexed [500 mg/m2] and carboplatin [AUC6], respectively, on Day 1 of a 3-week cycle, in combination with L-DOS47 (starting dose 0.59 μg/kg), administered weekly.
 The objective of the study design was to evaluate safety and tolerability, as well as determine the maximum tolerated dose ("MTD") of L-DOS47, in combination treatment.

 Fourteen (14) patients were enrolled across six dosing cohorts, starting at 0.59 and increasing up to 9.0 μg/kg.
 The MTD was not achieved as none of the patients experienced any dose-limiting toxicity ("DLT").
 Fifty percent (50.0%) of patients experienced at least one treatment emergent adverse event assessed as study drug-related, with 14.3% of patients experiencing at least one grade 3/4 drug-related toxicity.
 Although the study was not designed specifically to assess efficacy, preliminary results showed that of 12 patients evaluable for efficacy, five patients (41.7%) had a partial response ("PR"), four patients (33.3%) experienced stable disease (SD) and three patients (25.0%) had progressive disease ("PD").
 The objective response rate was 41.7%, with a clinical benefit rate of 75.0%.
+Additional reports on L-DOS47 pharmacokinetics and immunogenicity have been completed.
+TLFs will be available in June 2021, with completion of the Clinical Study Report expected in Q3 of calendar 2021.